tuxor1337/firedict/README.md

 testing the ui
 --------------

-Replace `js/worker.js` by `test/worker.js` in order to get rid of the requirements for privileges and permissions.
-Using the test-worker you can run the app in any browser (mobile or non-mobile, offline or online) and test all the ui stuff like i10n.js, AngularJS, jQuery and stylesheets.
+Run `make testbuild` in order to get a version of this app that doesn't require privileges and permissions.
+You can run the app `testbuild/index.html` in any browser (mobile or non-mobile, offline or online) and test all the ui stuff like i10n.js, AngularJS, jQuery and stylesheets.
 (The test worker uses dummy dictionaries and dummy lookups etc.)

-Licensing and third-party code
+licensing and third-party code
 ----------------

 FireDict is free software: you can redistribute it and/or modify